jshims/blog/clnwjb1fh000109l47dxgevtv.md

 ### Issue

-The biggest issue that our team found was that images were slowing down the total time to render a webpage.
+The biggest issue that our team faced was that images were slowing down the total rendering time.

 ### Solution

-Thus, our team decided to reduce the size of images that were being displayed to the users.
-However, rather than resizing or reducing the quality of images that the users uploaded to our platform, we decided to change the image type from jpg, png to WebP.
+Our team decided to reduce the size of images that were being displayed to the users.
+We decided to change the image type from jpg, png to WebP rather than resizing or reducing the quality of images that the users uploaded to our platform.
 [According to Google, by serving users WebP images, we could reduce the size by 25~34%](https://developers.google.com/speed/webp#:~:text=WebP%20is%20a%20modern%20image,in%20size%20compared%20to%20PNGs.).

 ### Solutions